 Old Faithful and the other geological features made this trip a special one and showed me what could be seen in my West Coast backyard.
 Some destinations were harder to reach than others but each one made the experience that much more memorable.
 With every area having its own story to tell, discovering more about the region I am from was a great learning experience that I am very thankful for.
 Sharing the experience with my only sibling made it that much better.
 We grew as people and I think that that same opportunity to grow lies ahead for anyone looking to duplicate this trip.

-Diego Maloney has traveled to 27 countries in his short 23 years.
-He has lived in 4 countries on three continents (Chile, Jamaica, Spain and the United States).
-He has the heart of an adventurer having run with the bulls in Pamplona, sandboarded in the Sahara Desert, hiked Machu Picchu and scuba dived with sharks in the Caribbean.
+Diego Maloney has traveled to 32 countries in his short 23 years.
+He has lived in 4 countries on three continents (Chile, Jamaica, Spain, and the United States).
+He has the heart of an adventurer having run with the bulls in Pamplona, sandboarded in the Sahara Desert, hiked Machu Picchu, and scuba dived with sharks in the Caribbean and French Polynesia.
 He loves football (soccer) and geopolitics and hopes to make a career out of these passions in the form of global security for events like the FIFA World Cup.
 He has a Bachelors degree in Global Securities from Arizona State University and is currently attending John Hopkins University in Washington DC for his Master’s degree in Global Securities.